 Gently place the child on the floor or ground, and remove any nearby objects.

-Do not put anything in the child's mouth.
-(The child will not swallow his or her tongue, and forcing teeth apart could cause injuries.)
+Don't put anything in the child's mouth.
+(The child will not swallow his or her tongue, and forcing teeth apart could cause injuries or block the airway.)

 Call 911 if the child: